Fillmore Glen State Park swimming hole in New York

 The Gorge and Its Waters

-Walking into Fillmore Glen feels like descending into a secret.
+Walking into Fillmore Glen feels like descending into a discovery.
 The gorge closes in gradually around you, mossy walls rising on either side as the sound of falling water grows louder.
 Dry Creek — despite its name — runs vigorously through much of the year, fed by snowmelt and spring rains that send it rushing over the park's signature waterfalls.
 By summer, the creek settles into a refreshing, cold-water swimming and jumping destination that draws families, day-trippers, and anyone who knows to look for it.
 The designated swimming area benefits from the natural chill of gorge-shaded water, making it a genuine relief on a hot upstate New York afternoon.
 The rocky creek bed and surrounding cliffs give the place a wild, untamed feel — but it's an approachable wildness, the kind that invites you in rather than turning you away.

 Swimming and Activities